yousefelassal/quote-cron/README.md

 > We are all faced with a series of great opportunities brilliantly disguised as impossible situations.

 > We are all inclined to judge ourselves by our ideals; others, by their acts.

+> Life's most persistent and urgent question is, 'What are you doing for others?'